NeptuneHub/k3s-supreme-waffle/raspberrypi5/README.md

 sudo crontab -e
 ```

-and add this line for make a backup every hours.
+and add this line for make a backup.
 Also checking if another backup is still ruggning:
 ```
 #backup on usb every hours at 20min
 20 * * * * if ! pgrep -f "backup.sh"; then /home/guido/bootstrap/5-backup/backup.sh; fi